bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 - [checkbot.io](https://www.checkbot.io/) — Browser extension that tests if your website follows 50+ SEO, speed and security best practices.
 Free tier for smaller websites.
 - [crossbrowsertesting.com](https://crossbrowsertesting.com) - Manual, Visual, and Selenium Browser Testing in the cloud - [free for Open Source](https://crossbrowsertesting.com/open-source)
 - [cypress.io](https://www.cypress.io/) - Fast, easy and reliable testing for anything that runs in a browser.
 Cypress Test Runner is always free and open source with no restrictions and limitations.
 Cypress Dashboard is free for open source projects for up to 5 users.
-- [everystep-automation.com](https://www.everystep-automation.com/) — Records and replays all steps made in a web browser and creates scripts,… free with fewer options
+- [everystep-automation.com](https://www.everystep-automation.com/) — Records and replays all steps made in a web browser and creates scripts,... free with fewer options
-- [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin’s Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
+- [Gremlin](https://www.gremlin.com/gremlin-free-software) — Gremlin's Chaos Engineering tools allow you to safely, securely, and simply inject failure into your systems to find weaknesses before they cause customer-facing issues.
 Gremlin Free provides access to Shutdown and CPU attacks on up to 5 hosts or containers.
 - [gridlastic.com](https://www.gridlastic.com/) — Selenium Grid testing with free plan up to 4 simultaneous selenium nodes/10 grid starts/4,000 test minutes/month
 - [loadmill.com](https://www.loadmill.com/) - Automatically create API and load tests by analyzing network traffic.
 Simulate up to 50 concurrent users for up to 60 minutes for free every month.
 - [percy.io](https://percy.io) - Add visual testing to any web app, static site, style guide, or component library.
 Unlimited team members, Demo app and unlimited projects, 5,000 snapshots / month.